May 26, 2016

-Teaching as an adjunct at Marist College this semester allowed me to spend plenty of time with the next generation of aspiring public relations and communications professionals.
+As a former adjunct at Marist College, I spent plenty of time with the next generation of aspiring public relations and communications professionals – and still do.
 Some showed skills that said “I have what it takes,” while others needed to study up.
 Here are five of the must-haves agency owners look for in candidates:

 1. A healthy respect for deadlines – This is a Must.
 Yes, with a capital “M.” Public relations jobs are filled with timelines to meet for journalists, clients and the direct reports you work with.
 Not meeting a deadline could seriously jeopardize your working relationship and, quite possibly, end it.
 Understanding the importance of staying on or ahead of deadline is essential for success in this fast-moving field.